Losing a loved one is a heart wrenching time for anyone.

 Can I arrange a funeral?

 All our funeral homes are open.
-We ask that no more than 1 or 2 people come in at a time please.
+We ask that no more than 1 or 2 people (from the same household) come in at a time please.
 If you are unable to come and see us we may be able to arrange a home visit with suitable precautions.
 Alternatively we can use phone or video call if you’d feel safer.

 What if I’m self-isolating?